gabriellewald/education-project/README.md

 ## 4. Machine Learning Models
 [Pre Processing and Modeling Report](https://github.com/gabriellewald/education-project/blob/main/Capstone1_pre_processing_training.ipynb)

->*NOTE: In RMSE the errors are squared before they are averaged giving the RMSE a higher weight to >large errors.
-Thus, the RMSE is useful when large errors are undesirable.
-The >smaller the RMSE, the more accurate the prediction because the RMSE takes the square >root of the residual errors of the line of best fit.*

 In order to predict the proportion of students passing standards in California K-12 public schools, here I have considered 31 features, either directly from the dataset or engineered/derived from the data.
 The most important ones in terms of relative importances are parents' level of education, students ethinicity (this might hint cultural and background differences) and socioeconomic status.

 The response variable is numerical and represents a proportion of the total students per school.
 Here, this is treated as a Regression problem since the response variable is numerical.
 Nonetheless, there is no ideal model to predict proportions.